 Choosing a major can also be challenging and stressful.
 Some students change their majors more than once during their university career.
-Students should select majors and careers that best fit their interests, abilities, and work habits.
+Students should select majors and careers that best fit their interests, abilities, and their future expectations.

-Being patient, honest and keeping the lines of communication open is essential for success for parents as well as students.
+Being patient, honest and keeping the lines of communication open is essential for success for parents as well as students